Category Travel

 Crater Lake Blue

 A chemist, Mas Subramanian, and his grad student at the Oregon State University discovered a new blue pigment, similar to ultramarine but more stable.
-There are not many blue pigments out there--the last one discovered, Cobalt Blue, was discovered in 1802, although impure forms had been used long before.
-The…
+There are not many blue pigments out there–the last one discovered, Cobalt Blue, was discovered in…